 Our Philosophy

-Open Spaces is a loving and engaging place of learning for our babies, tamariki/young children, kaiako and whānau.
-We provide a safe, secure, educational, nurturing and fun environment for our tamariki.
+Open Spaces is a loving and engaging place of learning for our tamariki, kaiako and whānau.
+We provide a safe, educational, nurturing and fun environment for all.
+Within this environment children are encouraged to practice social competence, risk management and curiosity.
+Three key skills for future growth.

 Open Spaces is a nature-rich community and our relationships with Papatūānuku guide our values and practice.